Stéphanie Claivaz-Loranger - Co-chair

 Alan is a physiatrist in Winnipeg and teaches in the Physical Medicine and Rehabilitation section of the Department of Medicine at the University of Manitoba.
 He has been involved with Realize since 2004 as the representative of the Canadian of Association of Physical Medicine and Rehabilitation (CAPM&R) and has been active in a number of Realize initiatives.
 Alan sits on Realize’s Research, Education and Practice Advisory Committee (REPAC).
 He is also involved in Realize’s update of rehabilitation practice guidelines for HIV and interprofessional course on rehabilitation in the context of HIV.

 Paul is a certified group fitness instructor living in Halifax, Nova Scotia, but is originally from New Brunswick.
 Paul was involved with BCPWA (Vancouver) and ACCM (Montreal) and was on the board of directors for SIDA/AIDS Moncton.

-Paul first became involved with realize in 2006 through the work of the Episodic Disabilities Network.
-He was heavily involved in realize’s development of a network devoted to work issues important to HIV+ people, a network that ultimately became the Episodic Disabilities Employment Network (EDEN) social networking website.
+Paul first became involved with Realize in 2006 through the work of the Episodic Disabilities Network.
+He was heavily involved in Realize’s development of a network devoted to work issues important to HIV+ people, a network that ultimately became the Episodic Disabilities Employment Network (EDEN) social networking website.

-Paul was a member of the CWGHR Board of Directors, including serving as treasurer, from 2009 until 2012.
+Paul was a member of the Realize Board of Directors, including serving as treasurer, from 2009 until 2012.
 Paul looks forward to again being part of an organization that helps make the lives, and quality of life, better for PHAs in Canada.

 Emerald Gibson - Board member